ergo-services/ergo/docs/extra-library/actors/health.md

 **CheckInterval** controls how frequently the actor checks for expired heartbeats.
 The actor sends itself a timer message at this interval and iterates over all signals with a non-zero timeout, marking expired ones as down.
 Shorter intervals detect failures faster but increase message processing overhead.
 For most applications, 1-2 seconds provides a good balance.

 **Mux** accepts an external `*http.ServeMux`.
 When provided, the health actor registers its handlers on this mux and skips starting its own HTTP server.
-This is useful when you want to serve health endpoints alongside other HTTP handlers on a single port -- for example, combining with the [Metrics](metrics.md) actor.
+This is useful when you want to serve health endpoints alongside other HTTP handlers on a single port, for example, combining with the [Metrics](metrics.md) actor.

 ```go
 mux := http.NewServeMux()